compufox/emacs-icons/README.md

 ### macOS

-1. click Emacs.app
+1. select Emacs.app in Finder
 2. Cmd + i
-3. drag Skamacs.icns onto app icon in the "Info" pane that popped up
+3. drag your selected icon (.icns file) onto app icon in the "Info" pane that popped up

 ### Windows

-1. Right click Emacs.exe
-2. Click "Change Icon"
-3. Navigate to downloaded repo
-4. Select Skamacs.ico
+See [this](https://www.techjunkie.com/change-icon-program/) article and follow the instructions listed under "Option Two"

 ## License